tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 past few years have been in violation of federal securities laws.
 In some cases, the SEC has taken action against the promoters of the offerings.

-<a name="footnote_1"> </a>Refer to the following Orders:
+<a name="footnote_1"> </a>Refer to the following Orders under the Order Instituting Cease-and-Desist Proceedings Pursuant to [[1, Section 8A]:

-- Order Instituting Cease-and-Desist Proceedings Pursuant to Section 8A of [[1]], Making Findings, and Imposing a Cease-and-Desist Order against Munchee Inc. (the *Munchee* Order);
+- Making Findings, and Imposing a Cease-and-Desist Order against Munchee Inc. (the *Munchee* Order);
-- Order Instituting Cease-and-Desist Proceedings Pursuant to Section 8A of [[1]], Making Findings, and Imposing Penalties and a Cease-and-Desist Order against CarrierEQ, Inc., D/B/A/ Airfox (the *Airfox* Order);
+- Making Findings, and Imposing Penalties and a Cease-and-Desist Order against CarrierEQ, Inc., D/B/A/ Airfox (the *Airfox* Order);
-- Order Instituting Cease-and-Desist Proceedings Pursuant to Section 8A of [[1]], Making Findings, and Imposing Penalties and a Cease-and-Desist Order against Para gon Coin, Inc. (the *Paragon* Order); and
+- Making Findings, and Imposing Penalties and a Cease-and-Desist Order against Para gon Coin, Inc. (the *Paragon* Order); and
-- Order Instituting Cease-and-Desist Proceedings Pursuant to Section 8A of [[1]], Making Findings, and Imposing a Cease-and-Desist Order against GladiusNetwork LLC (the *Gladius* Order).
+- Making Findings, and Imposing a Cease-and-Desist Order against GladiusNetwork LLC (the *Gladius* Order).

 In each case, the SEC's decision to take action has been underpinned by its determination that the digital assets that were offered and sold were securities pursuant to Section 2(a)(1) of the Securities Act of 1933 - the "Securities Act"